Robert Gellately

-Robert Gellately (born 1943) is an American and Canadian historian specializing in Nazi Germany, the Holocaust, and the Soviet Union under Lenin and Stalin.
+Robert Gellately (born 1943) is an American and Canadian historian specializing in Nazi Germany, the Holocaust, and secondarily the Soviet Union under Lenin and Stalin.
 His research on the Gestapo argued that Nazi terror relied heavily on denunciations by ordinary German citizens rather than omnipresent state surveillance.
 His books include The Gestapo and German Society (1990), Backing Hitler (2001), Lenin, Stalin and Hitler (2007), Stalin's Curse, (2013), and Hitler's True Believers (2020).
 His work has been translated into more than thirty languages.

 Education

 Gellately earned his B.A., B.Ed., and M.A.
 (1970) at Memorial University of Newfoundland and his Ph.D.
 (1974) at the London School of Economics.
 He completed post-doctoral studies in Germany as a fellow of the Alexander von Humboldt Foundation.

 Academic career

 Gellately began teaching at Cornell University, then spent 22 years at Huron University College (now Huron University) at the University of Western Ontario.
 From 1998 to 2003, he held the Strassler Family Professorship in Holocaust History at Clark University.
 In 2003, he joined Florida State University as the Earl Ray Beck Professor of History.
 He retired in 2024.